 Q&A with Gary Robins, Supercuts Franchisee, on Strategies for Growth and Efficiency

 Gary Robins is a Supercuts franchisee operating over 60 locations in the US.
 He is also president of the Franchise Advisory Council of SuperCuts, and a board member of the International Franchise Association (IFA) and the Coalition Franchise Associations.
 He recently sat down with Taj Adhav, founder of Leasecake, to learn more about his journey in franchising, and his best practices, tips, and tricks for success to share with other franchisees.
+Additionally, take a look at this clips where Gary describes his criteria for choosing a franchise and 3 avenues for franchise growth.

 How did you get started in franchising?